jlevy/lft/lft.md

 predefined rules.
 The idea was to catch bugs early before they manifest at runtime.

 Now as it turned out, the validation of code is one of the hardest problems in software.
-The past 40 years, this idea has slowly but consistently grown in maturity and in importance for software development.
+Over the past 40 years, this idea has slowly but consistently grown in maturity and in importance for software development.

 *Type systems* were another layer of validation for software.